 (See details on pricing options at the bottom of the page.)

 Jon Bergmann is one of the pioneers of the Flipped Class Movement.
-Jon is leading the worldwide adoption of Flipped Learning by working with governments, schools, corporations, and education non-profits around the globe, including China, Taiwan, Korea, Australia, Singapore, Thailand, the Middle East, Iceland, Sweden, Norway, the United Kingdom, Italy, Spain, India, Mexico, Canada, South America, and the United States.
+Jon is leading the worldwide adoption of Flipped Learning by working with governments, schools, corporations, and education non-profits.
+Jon is coordinating or guiding Flipped Learning initiatives around the globe including China, Taiwan, Korea, Australia, Singapore, Thailand, the Middle East, Iceland, Sweden, Norway, the United Kingdom, Italy, Spain, Mexico, Canada, India, South America, and the United States.

-Eric Mazur is the Dean of Applied Physics at Harvard University, Member of the Faculty of Education at the Harvard Graduate School of Education, and the author of Peer Instruction: A User's Manual, a book that explains how to teach large lecture classes interactively.
+Eric Mazur is the Balkanski Professor of Physics and Applied Physics and Dean of Applied Physics at Harvard University, Member of the Faculty of Education at the Harvard Graduate School of Education, and President of the Optical Society.

-Pete Whiting got interested in Flipped Learning when a student was out sick and he started making videos for her.
-When he realized what was good for her was good for all of his students, he was hooked.
-Now, five years later, he is considered one of the gurus in bringing Flipped Learning and Gamification together.
+Pete got interested with Flipped Learning when a student was out sick and he started making videos for her.
+And when he realized what was good for her was good for all of his students, he was hooked.
+Now, five years later he is considered one of the gurus in bringing flipped learning and gamification together.
 Pete teaches secondary science in Australia.

 Martha Ramirez holds an MA degree in Education with an emphasis in Bilingualism and Technology at Unversidad de Los Andes in Bogotá, Colombia.
 Martha is a FLGI Master Teacher and a Flipped Learning trainer who specializes in the application of the In-Class Flip.

-Enoch Ng teaches at the Boon Lay Garden Primary School in Singapore.
-He has implemented Flipped Learning since 2013, and has incorporated inquiry, and peer instruction for his elementary students.
-Enoch is a member of the of the FLGI 100, and regularly presents at conferences around South East Asia.
+Enoch teaches at the Boon Lay Garden Primary School in Singapore.
+He has implemented Flipped Learning since 2013 and has incorporated inquiry and peer instruction for his elementary students.